nguyenpham/ocgdb/README.md

 ### Other tag fields in table Games
 When a game has some tags that are not in the above list, users can choose to create new fields to store information of those tags or not.

+### Field types
+Fields PlyCount, WhiteElo, BlackElo and ones for IDs (such as ID, EventID) should be INTEGER.
+Fields Moves1 and Moves2 should be BLOB.
+Other fields should be TEXT.

 ## FEN field
 A FEN string of each game could be stored (FEN strings) in that field.
 If the game starts from start-position, it could be saved as a NULL string.